HamzaIkhurram/FPGA-Neural-Accelerator-/README.md

 I designed and verified a complete hardware-accelerated neural signal compressor for real-time EEG/BCI applications.
 This project demonstrates production-grade ASIC design practices, from RTL implementation through automated verification workflows.

-**The Challenge:** Process noisy neural signals in real-time, detect critical spike events, and compress data for wireless transmission—all while maintaining signal integrity for brain-computer interfaces.
+**The Challenge:** Process noisy neural signals in real-time, detect critical spike events, and compress data for wireless transmission, all while maintaining signal integrity for brain-computer interfaces.

 **The Solution:** A 3-stage pipelined hardware accelerator with IIR filtering, adaptive spike detection, and hybrid compression, verified using industry-standard UVM methodology and automated regression frameworks.